ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 ## Responsibilities

-The DAB's responsibilities are divided into primary, secondary, and tertiary functions.
+The DAB's responsibilities are divided into primary and secondary functions.

 ### Primary Function: Protocol Upgrade Approval